-Transfers of Financial Assets - Transfers of financial assets are accounted for as sales, when control over the assets has been surrendered.
+Transfers of Financial Assets -Transfers of financial assets are accounted for as sales, when control over the assets has been surrendered.
 Control over transferred assets is deemed to be surrendered when (1) the assets have been isolated from the Bank - put presumptively beyond reach of the transferor and its creditors, even in bankruptcy or other receivership, (2) the transferee obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets, and (3) the Bank does not maintain effective control over the transferred assets through an agreement to repurchase them before their maturity or the ability to unilaterally cause the holder to return specific assets.

 Bank Premises and Equipment - Land values are carried at cost.
 Bank premises and equipment are stated at cost less accumulated depreciation.
 Depreciation is charged to income over estimated useful lives ranging from 3 to 40 years, on a straight-line method.
+Major improvements are capitalized while maintenance and repairs are charged to expense as incurred.

 Other Real Estate Owned- Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value less cost to sell at the date of foreclosure, establishing a new cost basis.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less cost to sell.
 Revenue and expenses from operations and changes in the valuation allowance are included in net expenses from other real estate owned.
-There were no properties held in other real estate owned or formal foreclosure proceedings in process as of December 31, 2023.
-There was one consumer real estate loan in process of foreclosure and no properties held in other real estate owned as of December 31, 2022.
+There were no properties held in other real estate owned or formal foreclosure proceedings in process as of December 31, 2024 and December 31, 2023.